noahbenson/pimms/README.md

 ### Dependencies ####################################################################################

-The pimms library currently depends on no other libraries.
+The pimms library currently depends on only one library, [pysistence](https://pythonhosted.org/pysistence/); pimms is intended as a complement to pysistence that adds structured dictionaries and objects that include lazily-generated arbitrariy calculations.

 ### Tests ##########################################################################################